EuroProofNet/europroofnet.github.io/_pages/WG1/Gruissan24/meeting.md

 <!--A shuttle will be organized from/to the train station on October 15 at 15:30, and from the hotel to Remiremont train station on October 19 at 15:00.
 If you want to take the shuttle, send a mail to [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/)-->

-**Program:** Discussing the encoding in Dedukti of logical features (universe polymorphism with impredicativity, type classes, etc.), and working alone or in small groups on the development of tools for generating, handling or transforming Dedukti files, taking advantage of the participation of experts on Dedukti or other languages and tools, to make progress on EuroProofNet [objectives](../objectives) and [deliverables](../deliverables).
+**Program:** Discussing the encoding in Dedukti of logical features (universe polymorphism with impredicativity, type classes, etc.), working alone or in small groups on the development of tools for generating, handling or transforming Dedukti files, taking advantage of the participation of experts on Dedukti or other languages and tools, working on the translation of proofs from one system to another system, to make progress on EuroProofNet [objectives](../objectives) and [deliverables](../deliverables).

 **Application procedure:** The number of participants is limited.
 If you want to be funded, check the [eligibility rules](https://europroofnet.github.io/eligibility/) and send a mail to [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/) with the following information and documents: